Covid warning for people with vulnerable family at Christmas as hospitalisations rise

 It comes as the latest NHS England figures showed there had been a 22 per cent increase in the number of people in hospital with Covid in a week.
 There were 6,720 people in hospital with the virus on 14 December, up from 5,501 on 7 December, according to data released by the health service.

-NHS Covid doctor Dr Daniel Goyal said the rise in hospitalisations is “very concerning” and warned that the rising number of cases is exacerbating the “worst healthcare crisis that any of us have ever experienced”.
+NHS Covid doctor Dr Daniel Goyal said the jump in hospitalisations is “very concerning” and warned that the rising number of cases is exacerbating the “worst healthcare crisis that any of us have ever experienced”.

 “Part of the greater concern is the number of patients who are contracting Covid in hospital settings,” Dr Goyal told The Independent.
 “What we’re seeing is people picking up Covid in hospital, then being delayed from going home, adding more pressure to the service.
 It brings the question as to why we haven’t done anything significant to try and reduce transmission.”

-Dr Goyal said in the run-up to Christmas there should be stronger public health messaging about the benefits of wearing a mask in communal areas and crowded spaces.
+Dr Goyal said that in the run-up to Christmas there should be stronger public health messaging about the benefits of wearing a mask in communal areas and crowded spaces.
 He added that the public should consider wearing masks at Christmas gatherings where vulnerable family members are present.

 Meanwhile, flu admissions in hospitals in England overtook those for people with Covid for the first time since the pandemic began.
 Figures show that the rate of flu admissions stood at 6.8 per 100,000 people in the week to 11 December, compared with 6.6 per 100,000 for Covid.

-Both levels are currently rising, but the rate of flu admissions has jumped sharply week-on-week – nearly doubling from 3.9 per 100,000 – while Covid admissions are climbing more slowly.
+Both figures are currently rising, but the rate of flu admissions has jumped sharply week-on-week – nearly doubling from 3.9 per 100,000 – while Covid admissions are climbing more slowly.

 The figures are the latest sign that flu is becoming steadily more prevalent among the population.
 Hospital admissions among people with flu are now running at a higher rate than in any week during the previous four winters, according to data published by the UK Health Security Agency (UKHSA).